lightstep/servicenow-cloud-observability-datasource/README.md

 # Lightstep Observability Data Source

 The Lightstep Observability Data Source allows you to view and visualize telemetry data from [Lightstep Observability](https://lightstep.com) directly in Grafana.
-And with Lightstep as your data source, you're able to directly drilldown into Lightstep Observability to root cause the issue of unexpected changes using advanced functionality like [Change Intelligence](https://docs.lightstep.com/docs/investigate-metric-deviation).
+Using Lightstep as your data source, you can jump directly from a chart in Grafana into Lightstep Observability to find the root cause of an issue, using advanced functionality like [Change Intelligence](https://docs.lightstep.com/docs/investigate-deviation).

 ![Start Change Intelligence from Grafana](./images/docs/graf_metciStart.png)